Ninedeadeyes/15-mini-python-games-tutorial-series/README.md

 F) Blood Pit= Fight a selection of monsters in the blood pit to gain reputation and glory.
 Demonstrate how to use data structure (LIST) to interact with global variable within a function.
 Also demonstrate a function with multiple arguments.

-G) Dungeon Hack  = an Adventure simulation game.
+G) Dungeon Hack  = an adventure simulation game.
 You need to pick a band of adventurers and complete a dungeon run.
 Depending on the combination of adventurers it will dictate the outcome of the dungeon run.
 Using FOR LOOP and LIST data type.

 H) The Haunted House= A mini adventure game.
 Your main goal is to escape the house with the loot.
 Using NESTED DICTIONARY data type.